-Larger contenders like the Vanguard Alta Pro 2+ (5 lbs, 5.05 oz) didn't score as well in this category.
-However, all models, like our Editors' Choice, are great options if you just need to put it in the car.
+Larger contenders like the Vanguard Alta Pro 2+ (five pounds, 5.05 ounces) didn't score as well in this category.
+Of the mid-weight options, the Manfrotto Aluminum 4 Section can condense to just 19 inches, whereas the Vanguard is a touch bit longer.
+However, all models are great options if you just need to put them into the car.
 None were too heavy or clunky for this use case scenario.

 Our testing period only lasted for a few weeks, but we tested each extensively for over 24 hours.
-We also took the time to assess materials used, which showed lackluster performance after a few uses.
-We researched online reviews from thousands of users on Amazon and took into consideration the experiences of many.
+We also took the time to assess the materials used, which showed lackluster performance after a few uses.

 Once we received all products, we comparatively evaluated them.
 It is no surprise that we are most impressed with the construction of the Vanguard Altra Pro 2+.
 Not only is the full construction outfitted with aluminum and metal, but any of the plastic used is heavy-duty and durable.
 All adjustment knobs are smooth, solid, and clean.
 This is a highly durable option that'll last you a long time.